Tennessee QB Maurer unlikely to play against South Carolina - WHIZ News

 KNOXVILLE, Tenn.
-(AP) — Tennessee coach Jeremy Pruitt says quarterback Brian Maurer is “probably doubtful” for Saturday’s game with South Carolina after the freshman sustained a concussion in each of the Volunteers’ last two contests.
+(AP) — Tennessee coach Jeremy Pruitt says quarterback Brian Maurer is “probably doubtful” Saturday against South Carolina after the freshman sustained concussions in the Volunteers’ last two contests.

 Pruitt updated Maurer’s status Wednesday by noting the freshman hasn’t taken any reps in practice this week.
 Pruitt had said Monday that he’d know more about Maurer’s availability in the next few days.